Harry and Halwai's Day in the Woods

 "Yes!"
 Harry grinned "I am really good at playing!
 What would you like to play first?"

-They caught many fish together in the little creek that ran through the woods.
-Harry caught such a great multitude of fish with his arm and taught Halwai to as well.
-Their fishy pile grew so large, as Halwai pondered it he mused to himself thinking "wow, with this new skill I could become a rich fisherman when I grow up and never want for food!"
+They hurried to the little creek that ran through the woods, and began their important task.
+Harry caught a great multitude of fish with his arm, and taught Halwai how to do it as well.
+They splashed and whipped the water with their hands laughing in triumph as their fishy cache grew larger and larger.
+Halwai contemplated the growing pile and mused "wow, with this new skill I could become a rich fisherman when I grow up and never want for food!"

-When they grew tired of collecting the silvery creatures, Harry read wonderful stories to Halwai out of the book in his other arm, they were beautiful some made him cry some made him laugh and they all brought him joy.
-They acted out the silliest and some of the most daring tales Halwai had ever heard.
-Halwai was so amazed by the stories he thought "if I could remember these tales and tell them even half as well as Harry I could become a famous when I grow up!
+When they grew tired of collecting the silvery creatures, Harry read wonderful stories to Halwai out of the book in his other arm.
+They were absolutely amazing.
+Some made Halwai cry, some made him laugh, and they all brought him joy.
+They acted out the silliest parts and laughed until their sides hurt.
+Then they acted out the daring parts until they had conquered every foe with a level of vigor and glory only little boys are capable of.
+Halwai was so enthralled with the tales he thought "if I could remember these stories and tell them even half as well as Harry, I could become famous when I grow up!
 I would be so beloved and I would never feel alone!"

 Now feeling truly tired Halwai began to miss his mama and his bed.
 Harry noticing Halwai's weariness said "Dear friend you look so sleepy!
-Here use my special and precious blanket, rest your head in my lap and take a nap!
+Here use my special and precious blanket, rest your head in my lap and take a nap.
 While you are covered in my blanket absolutely nothing can harm you!"
 Halwai gratefully did so.
-Harry sang Halwai a sweet song his mother had always sung to him, but it sounded more beautiful and perfect than he had ever heard it from her lips, and before Halwai could tell Harry so, he had cried himself into the most restful nap he had ever taken.
+Harry sang Halwai a sweet and familiar song.
+Halwai realized his mother had always sung it to him when he was afraid, but Harry made it sound more complete and beautiful somehow.
+It was as if the wood and then the world itself sang along, and before Halwai could thank Harry, he had relaxed into a peaceful sleep.

-When he woke up he was worried that Harry might have left, but as he opened his eyes Halvay saw his friend's kind smile and comforting blanket were still there.
-"If I had that blanket" Halvay thought to himself "I don't think I would ever be too tired or scared ever again.
-I could wrap myself in it and go to war and there is nothing in the world I could not conquer.
-As the greatest king in the land, I would never want for power!"
+When he woke up he was worried that Harry might have left, but as he opened his eyes Halwai saw his friend's kind smile and comforting blanket were still there.
+"If I had that blanket" Halvay thought to himself "I don't think I could ever be too scared or tired ever again.
+I could wrap myself in it and go to war and there would be nothing in the world I could not conquer.
+As the greatest king in all the land, I would never want for power!"

-Halwai looked at the fish, and the book and the blanket and said with determination "Very well then!"
-He grabbed and tugged at his friend's empty hand and ran so hard, Harry dropped all his things all the way.
-They were left behind to be enjoyed by others in the world, while from then onto forever Harry and Halwai always had each other.
+Halwai looked at the fish first, then considered the book and finally he looked at the blanket and said with determination, "Very well then!"
+He grabbed his friend's empty hand and ran so hard, Harry dropped his gifts all along the way.
+Halwai ran on, the gifts were left behind to be enjoyed by others in the world.
+The friends laughed and cried as they ran and from then onto forever, Harry and Halwai always had each other.

 JST Luke 9:25 "For what doth it profit a man if he gain the whole world, and yet he receive him not whom God hath ordained, and he lose his own soul, and he himself be a castaway?"